-- Read and sign the contract

-- Sit in an assigned seat

-- Sit facing the front and in silence

-- Place their equipment on their desk

-- Hand in their mobile phones to the lead staff member

-- Work in a calm and focused manor.

-- Be respectful to others in the Trinity Centre.

-- Work in silence and raise their hand for assistance.

-- Remain in their seat unless they have been given permission to move

-Follow all instructions first time, every time
+- Sit in an assigned seat - Sit facing the front and in silence - Place their equipment on their desk - Hand in their mobile phones to the lead staff member - Work in a calm and focused manner - Be respectful to others in the Trinity Centre. - Work in silence and raise their hand for assistance. - Remain in their seat unless they have been given permission to move - Follow all instructions first time, every time